zheyudaniellin/glitterin/README.md

 The code here is only the python interface.
 The actual neural network should be downloaded at: https://doi.org/10.7910/DVN/STER2G

 Once downloaded, untar the file.
-There is no requirement where the file should be located, but the path to the file is necessary in the python script.
+There is no requirement where the untarred file should be located, but the path to the file is necessary in the python script.

 ## Quickstart